SeaQL/seaql.github.io/StarfishQL/docs/01-install-and-config/01-setup-graph-queery-engine.md

 # Set up the Graph Query Engine

-The graph query engine is a Rust backend application powered by the [rocket](https://crates.io/crates/rocket) web framework and the [SeaQL ecosystem](https://www.sea-ql.org/SeaORM/).

 ## Set up the database

 Set up a MySQL[^1] database connection with Docker: